Mariana Tîrcă

 Mariana Tîrcă (born 9 October 1962) is a retired Romanian handball player.
 She is considered a living legend of the Romanian and international handball, being voted top 5 women handball players of the 20th century.

 She has played 335 games for the Romanian national team, and scored 2043 goals.
-Tîrcă played until the age of 41, and is currently the player with most goals for any handball national team in the world.
+Tîrcă played until the age of 41, and is currently the player with most goals for any handball national team in the world regardless of gender.